 What skills, education or experience do you have?
 This is the best starting point to look at what kind of business to start.
 It will save you the most money, because you already have the talents to build the business.
 And you will enjoy it the most, because people tend to have more fun when they are doing things that they are actually good at!

 I’m not good at singing, so no one is going to hire me for voice lessons anytime soon.
 But I am great at coaching others towards their goals.
 Understanding that strength is what led me to become a credentialed life and business coach and start my second side-business years ago.
 Identify your strengths as a starting point for figuring out your business.

 2. What do you enjoy?

-When I asked women that I interviewed in my research how they got the idea to start their side business, they all said the exact same answer: “I have always loved . . .”
+When I interviewed women in my research for the Business Boutique book about how they got the idea to start their side business, they all said the exact same answer: “I have always loved . . .”
 “I have always loved music.
 I have always loved organizing.
 I have always loved design.”

 When you think of things that you “have always loved,” it helps you get one step closer to figuring out what kind of business to start.